 We conclude that assertions in lazy languages should respect laziness.
-They should only be evaluated as far as possible, i.e., the assertion should only be checked for that part of the data structure which is evaluated during the computation.
+They should only be evaluated as far as possible, i.e., an assertion should only be checked for the part of the data structure which is evaluated during the computation.
 A first approach for lazy assertions is [2].
+It is based on

+'''

-There, an assertion is introduced by assert :: String -> (a -> Bool) -> a -> a
+assert :: String -> (a -> Bool) -> a -> a

+'''

-The first parameter is a label which names the assertion.
+The first parameter is a label naming the assertion.
 When an assertion fails, the computation aborts with an appropriate message that includes the assertion's label.
-As further parameters, assert takes the property and the value on which it behaves as a partial identity.
+As further parameters assert takes the property and the value on which it behaves as a partial identity.